ingenium21/Get-CertificateData/README.md

 # Get-CertificateData
-Get's Certificate Data from IP and Port
+Get's SSL Certificate Data from IP and Port

 # notes for Ren
 don't forget to include a "IP range from CIDR" parameter